 - For additional classes, unpaid filing fees play a role.

-Trademark filing is a cumbersome process which requires proper itinerary.
-Here are the major points an applicant or owner must know after his/her trademark filing.
+Trademark filing is a cumbersome process that requires a proper itinerary.
+Hence, given below are the major points an applicant or owner must know after his/her trademark filing.

 - After three or four months of trademark filing, the application will be examined.
-The USPTO examiner may object the registration if your mark found to create a likelihood of confusion with other marks among customers or your chosen mark is simply too descriptive about the goods or services which you have claimed.
+So, the USPTO examiner may object to the registration of your mark found to create a likelihood of confusion with other marks among customers or your chosen mark is simply too descriptive about the goods or services which you have claimed.

-- After resolving all the raised objections, the applicant can publish his/her mark in the Trademark Official Gazette and a publication notice showing publication date will be issued.
+- After resolving all the raised objections, the applicant can publish his/her mark in the Trademark Official Gazette, and a publication notice showing the publication date will be issued.

-- If any part feels that their mark will be harmed has the right to oppose the applicant’s mark.
-Also, he/she may request for the extension of opposition time in 30 days of the publication date.
+- If any party feels that their mark will be harmed, has the right to oppose the applicant’s mark.
+Also, he/she may request the extension of opposition time to 30 days of the publication date.

-- USPTO will issue a registration certificate under various sections if the application has no objection.
+- Later on, the USPTO will issue a registration certificate under various sections if the application has no objection.

 - The applicant has 36 months of time from the date of Notice of Allowance for intent-to-use applications.
 It is an “allowance” period for the applicant to submit proof of use.
 Otherwise, it will result in application abandonment.

-- After statement acceptance, USPTO will issue the registration certificate.
+- Finally, after statement acceptance, USPTO will issue the registration certificate.

 Related Articles: Trademark Watch and Its significance

 Normally, it takes around 12 months of time for registered mark issuance.
-It depends on electronically filed documents, a period of no objections and no opposition filing period.
+Moreover, it also depends on electronically filed documents, a period of no objections and no opposition filing period.

 Why Choose The Trademark Filing Company?

 We have experienced experts with sound knowledge of the industry.
 The professionals believe in delivering risk-mitigated and optimized results to clients with quick turn-around time and no error.
-Use of effective analytical approach and upgraded methodologies ensure delivery of world-class trademark filing solution to clients.
-To know more about the pricing structure and other details please visit our home page.
+The use of an effective analytical approach and upgraded methodologies ensure the delivery of world-class trademark filing solutions to clients.
+Thus, to know more about the pricing structure and other details please visit us at The Trademark Filing Company.
 Alternatively, you can also approach us with your queries here to let us get back to you with the solution at the earliest.